🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 I also wonder that once you dehydrate something that fragile doesn’t it kill most of the hormones anyway?
 It seems like they’d be denatured long before you ingested them.
 Most medical studies find that ingesting hormones isn’t particularly efficient, which is why people need shots of progesterone, instead of a pill.

 I have had friends do it, who said it helped.
-The only problem is, we have no idea if sugar pills would have helped just as much.
+The only problem is, we have no idea if a placebo (like sugar pills) would have helped just as much.
 Especially if you paid hundreds of dollars for those sugar pills and REALLY wanted them to work.

 My other advice is (and yes, I’m giving it again) that postpartum depression is real, and you should have a talk with your doctor before delivery if you are worried.
 See what they have to say.